tbotnz/cisshgo/docs/migration-v0.2-to-v1.0.md

 → Your transcript map uses the old list-of-maps format.
 Run the [migration script](migration-script.md) or update manually.

-**`transcript map validation failed: platform "X" command "Y": <path>`** → Transcript paths are now resolved relative to the map file.
+**`transcript map validation failed: platform "X" command "Y": <path>`** → Transcript paths are now resolved relative to the transcript map file.
 Check that paths are correct relative to where your `transcript_map.yaml` lives.

 **`platform "csr1000v" not found in transcript map`** → The `--platform` flag defaults to `csr1000v`.
-If your map uses a different platform name, pass `--platform <name>`.
+If your transcript map uses a different platform name, pass `--platform <name>`.